- U.S. Dept. of Education College Scorecard Low Costs, High Graduation Rate

 Nebraska Educational Savings Trust (NEST)

-A 529 plan is a tax-advantaged savings plan designed to encourage saving for future education costs.
-529 plans, legally known as “qualified tuition plans,” are sponsored by states, state agencies, or educational institutions and are authorized by Section 529 of the Internal Revenue Code.
+529 plans are sponsored by states, state agencies, or educational institutions and are authorized by Section 529 of the Internal Revenue Code.
 Nebraska's 529 plan is the Nebraska Educational Savings Trust, or NEST.
 Anyone can open an account to save for their loved one or even themselves.
 For more information about how to open a NEST account, visit https://www.nest529direct.com/.

 Coverdell Education Savings Accounts

 A Coverdell Education Savings Account allows up to $2,000 a year to be put aside for a student’s education expenses (elementary, secondary, or college or career school).
-For more information, you can talk to a personal financial advisor or your local bank to see if you qualify as well as what is offered and details about the program.
+For more information, you can talk to a personal financial advisor or your local bank to see if you qualify.
 More information about Coverdell ESA's are available on the IRS website.

 Student Loan Interest Deduction